yuluyan/LuyanSite/content/posts/mma-package.md

 MMAPackage`exportedFunction2
 {{< /highlight >}}

-Any other symbols will be in a private context {{< mmaf "PackagePrivate" false >}} of corresponding module file name:
+Any other symbols will be in a private context {{< f "PackagePrivate" mma nolink >}} of corresponding module file name:
 {{< highlight mathematica >}}
 MMAPackage`MMAPackage`PackagePrivate`symbol1
 MMAPackage`MMAPackage`PackagePrivate`func2